vanGoghhh/tp/docs/DeveloperGuide.md

 to store the details to edit the candidate with.
 In this case, it stores the `Name` Rob Mi.

 Step 5.
 A `EditPersonCommand` object is also created from parsing the comamand.
-In the `EditPersonCommand#execute` method, if the candidate index provided by the user is invalid, an error is thrown.
+In the `EditPersonCommand#execute` method, if the candidate `Index` provided by the user is invalid, an error is thrown.
 Otherwise, the method `ModelManager#setPerson()` is invoked to replace the old candidate with the newly edited candidate.
  Then, `ModelManager#updateFilteredPersonList()` is invoked and the `FilteredList` and `personAddressBook` is updated and saved.